Azure/get-keyvault-secrets/README.md

 The definition of this GitHub Action is in [action.yml](https://github.com/Azure/get-keyvault-secrets/blob/master/action.yml).

-Secrets fetched will be set as outputs of the keyvault action instance and can be consumed in the subsequent actions in the workflow using the notation: ${{ steps.<Id of the KeyVault Action>.outputs.<Secret Key> }}.
+Secrets fetched will be set as [outputs](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/metadata-syntax-for-github-actions#outputs) of the keyvault action instance and can be consumed in the subsequent actions in the workflow using the notation: `${{ steps.<Id-of-the-KeyVault-Action>.outputs.<Secret-Key> }}`.
 In addition, secrets are also set as environment variables.
 All the variables are automatically masked if printed to the console or to logs.

 Refer to more [Actions for Azure](https://github.com/Azure/actions) and [Starter templates](https://github.com/Azure/actions-workflow-samples) to easily automate your CICD workflows targeting Azure services using GitHub Action workflows.